natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 ## Future Work

-We plan will implement Ford's SEIC capability to allow high idle charging.
+We plan to implement Ford's SEIC capability to allow high idle charging.

 We plan to wire one of the dash upfitter switches to allow turning on and off alternator charging.
-Its currently controlled completely by the BMS or pulling a fuse if we want disabled.
+It's currently controlled completely by the BMS or pulling a fuse if we want disabled.

 ## Timeline